 - CVE1 triggers

 - Historically Linked to Remote Access Trojan

-- Linked to Recent Cyber Exploit
+- Recent remote code execution POC verified

 - CVE2 triggers

-Historically Linked to Exploit Kit
+- Historically Linked to Exploit Kit

-The Threat Score would be 54.
+The Threat Score would be 51.

 Calculating the Score

 The criticality range is set by the most critical rule triggered, which is critical.
 This sets the score's maximum and minimum range as between 45 and 70.